bashpro/Notebook-webapp/README.md

  So far we only have the UI which is 90% done but will surely need a lot of improvement UI ver 0.0.1

+ We should also consider making proper folders for everything XD